Getting Started Guide

 Access to Replication Management

-The replication management interface is available in the Console under the 'OpenIaaS' > 'Replication' menu, located on the green bar on the left side of the screen.
+The replication management interface is available in the Console in the 'OpenIaaS' > 'Replication' menu located on the green bar on the left side of the screen.

 Creating a Replication Policy